AndreiSukharev/debate/README.md

-# Debate app
+# Task manager app
-App for managing task
+App for managing your tasks.

 [Server] Go